The SMS Marketer’s Guide to Conversational Commerce 2.0

 The simplest way to understand how SMS marketing works for a variety of industries is to take a look at what is actually being done by different brands.

-Take a look at the 2020 US election (a hot topic as of me writing this piece…) Chances are you’ve received just a few messages from people urging you to vote.
+Take a look at the 2020 US election.
+Chances are you received a few messages from people urging you to vote.

 While the compliance — as well as the volume — of these messages is something to question, one thing is for sure: SMS has a practical use for a lot of different types of consumer communication.